When your little one graduates from purees, mealtime suddenly feels like a whole new world.

-At this age, toddlers can eat most family foods — just make sure they’re soft, cut into safe pieces, and free of choking hazards (like whole grapes or big chunks of nuts).
+At this stage, toddlers can eat most of the foods the rest of your family enjoys.
+The key is making sure everything is soft, cut into small, safe pieces, and free of choking hazards like whole grapes or large chunks of nuts.

 A balanced toddler plate usually includes:

-- Whole grains (oats, brown rice, whole wheat toast)
+- Whole grains: oats, brown rice, or whole wheat toast

-- Healthy fats (avocado, full-fat dairy, olive oil)
+- Healthy fats: avocado, full-fat dairy, or olive oil

 🍳 Breakfast Ideas for Toddlers